-Routing information is required for routing to Session Manager on the internal side and CenturyLink network on the external side.
+Routing information is required for routing to Session Manager on the internal side and Frontier on the external side.
 The IP addresses and ports defined here will be used as the destination addresses for signaling.
 If no port is specified, default 5060 is used.

-Navigate to Global Profiles → Routing from the left-side menu to configure Routing profiles.
+Select Global Profiles → Routing from the left-side menu as shown below.